On Bloch norm and Bohr phenomenon for harmonic Bloch functions on simply connected domains

 \section{Introduction}

-The Bloch spaces, pre-schwarzian and schwarzian norm, Bohr phenomenon and their various generalizations have become a central object of study and several outstanding problems remain unsolved in classical geometric function theory of the open unit disk $\mathbb{D}:=\{z \in \mathbb{C}: |z|<1\}$ in the complex plane $\mathbb{C}$.
-For $\alpha \in (0, \infty)$, an analytic function $f$ in $\mathbb{D}$ is called a $\alpha$-Bloch function if
+The Bloch spaces, pre-schwarzian and schwarzian norm, Bohr phenomenon and their various generalizations have become a central object of study and several outstanding problems remain unsolved in classical geometric function theory on $\mathbb{D}:=\{z \in \mathbb{C}: |z|<1\}$.
+For $\alpha \in (0, \infty)$, an analytic function $f$ in the unit disk $\mathbb{D}$ is called a $\alpha$-Bloch function if